Last Updated on December 3, 2020 by Michael Brockbank

 Writing evergreen content is relatively easy.
 It all centers around material that will be relevant in a couple of years.
 Ask yourself, “Will this be something useful three years from now?”
 If you answered yes, then you may be on the right track.

-Here are some examples of how to get the most out of your posts and articles.
+Here are some examples of how to write evergreen posts and articles.

 Content curation is quite a common practice.
 It’s something almost everyone does on some kind of level.
 For instance, I list websites that I verified to pay writers.